amilligan/amilligan.github.io/_drafts/web-site-vs-web-service.md

-*After going their separate ways for a time, Achilles and the Tortoise meet for dinner in New York's West Village.*
+*Achilles (a Greek warrior, the fleetest of foot of all mortals) and a Tortoise have met for dinner at a busy restaurant in New York's West Village.
+They're sitting at a small table, near the end of the restaurant, with one empty chair.*

-*Tortoise:*  Thank you for meeting with me old friend.
-What have you been up to?
+*Tortoise:*  It has been quite some time, old friend.
+Thank you for meeting with me on such short notice.
+I should have let you know I would be in town sooner, but
+*Achilles:*  Not a problem, Mr. T;  I had some errands to run this evening, but as you may imagine I was able to complete them very quickly.
 *Achilles:*  Oh, this and that.
-I heard you were doing quite well on the MMA circuit; your shell must have come in quite handy.
+I heard you were doing quite well on the MMA circuit; your shell must come in quite handy in that pursuit.
 *Tortoise:*  Indeed.
-I enjoyed it immensely, but it did involve quite a bit of travel.
-I found myself with a lot of time to think, and I spent much of that time recalling the many fascinating conversations you and I have had over the years.
-It occurred to me that we should create a
+I enjoyed it immensely, but it did involve quite a lot of travel, and I found myself